 - If you lost your job, are you currently seeking employment?

-- What industry do you (or those in your household) currently working in?
+- What industry do you (or those in your household) currently work in?

 - Have you filed for unemployment?